Tom Adams’ rural Cornish retreat is a celebration of ethical, farmhouse-style cooking

 Set in 66 acres of meadows, woodland and oak-lined streams in the Cornish countryside, Coombeshead Farm takes oft-talked-about good restaurant practices such as sustainability, ethical sourcing and animal welfare to whole new levels.

-Nose-to-tail dining has very much become ‘a thing’ in this country, thanks primarily to the work of St John’s Fergus Henderson; at Coombeshead Adams and his team are working even harder in their approach.
+Nose-to-tail dining has very much become ‘a thing’ in this country, thanks primarily to the work of St John’s Fergus Henderson; at Coombeshead Adams and his team are working even harder in their approach to ensure farming in a sustainable and responsible manner.
 Not only is a meal here delicious, it leaves a good taste in the mouth for other reasons.